 As well, the new swings must have a cradle swing surface that remains relatively flat while in motion and while at rest.
 This is to ensure that the baby won’t tip out of the swing while it is rocking too high to one side.
 All swings that are operated by batteries have to undergo additional tests to make sure that there won’t be any battery leakage and won’t overheat.
 In the past, this has caused children to suffer minor burns.
 Whenever the swing comes with a toy mobile which dangles above the baby’s head, it is important that the toys are not detachable.
 If the toys can come off when pulled at, then the swing can no longer be sold in stores.
 All swings with seat angles greater than 50 degrees must have shoulder strap restraints and it is highly recommended that consumers use these shoulder straps to keep their children from tumbling out of the swing.
 Each swing also needs to pass load tests which prove how much weight the swing can sustain without breaking.
 The weight limit must be listed on the packaging so that a parent does not place a heavy child in the wing out of ignorance.

 On May 7th, 2013, any swings that do not meet these new standards will be declared illegal.
 The Denny Keysar Child Product Safety Notification Act Section 104 of the Consumer Product Safety Improvement Act of 2008 announces that the CPSC has the right to issue safety standards to all infant products.
 The CPSC has recently changed the manufacturing standards for swings, cribs, baby bath seats, and baby walkers, among other products.
 If your baby was harmed while in one of these swings, then you should contact the CPSC and report the incident.
 As well, you need to hire a personal injury attorney to represent you in a product liability claim.
-You can call an East Hartford personal injury lawyer at David A. Zipfel & Associates, LLC today if you want optimum representation from a firm that has been in practice since 1978.
+You can call a Hartford personal injury lawyer at David A. Zipfel & Associates, LLC today if you want optimum representation from a firm that has been in practice since 1978.
 We will work hard to prove that the company was negligent when the created the product did not adhere to the new standards issued by the CPSC.
 Contact us today!